-Although she had become a symbol of the Civil Rights Movement, Rosa Parks suffered hardship in the months following her arrest in Montgomery and the subsequent boycott.
+Although she had become a symbol of the Civil Rights Movement, Parks suffered hardship in the months following her arrest in Montgomery and the subsequent boycott.
 She lost her department store job and her husband was fired after his boss forbade him to talk about his wife or their legal case.

-Rosa Parks’s Autobiography and Memoir
+Rosa Parks’ Autobiography and Memoir

-In 1992, Rosa published Rosa Parks: My Story, an autobiography recounting her life in the segregated South.
+In 1992, Parks published Rosa Parks: My Story, an autobiography recounting her life in the segregated South.
 In 1995, she published Quiet Strength, which includes her memoirs and focuses on the role that religious faith played throughout her life.